hbonnavaud/sciborg/Readme.md

 Once a simulation is done, if you put a discord webhook in `simulation.py`, it will send a message on discord channel associated with the webhook (you don't need to have a server for this, just create a discord server, and associate a channel with a webhook).
 The `send_discord_message` function can be imported from rlf/utils so it's not a big deal to use it in your own experiments.

+## Agents

+< explanations incoming >

+## Environments

+< explanations incoming >

 ## Contribute

 Feel free to open an issue on any subject and any question.
 The code in `agents/`, `environments/` and `utils/` aim to be implemented in order to be as much **easy to use** as possiple.
 If you have any idea about how to improve it, feel free to open an issue or to contact me, I will be glad to discuss about it and modify the code in consequence.

+PRs for new agents and new environments are highly welcome.